Section 80CCD : Deduction for Contribution to Pension Fund

 Section 80CCD

-Saving for retirement years is an essential part of financial planning for any individual and the income tax act provides several provisions to encourage taxpayers to save for retirement.
-One such provision is Section 80CCD of income tax act.
+Saving for retirement years is an essential part of financial planning for any individual and the Income Tax Act provides several provisions like deduction under section 80CCD to encourage taxpayers to save for retirement.
 Any individual who contributes towards the NPS – National Pension Scheme or Atal Pension Yojna (APS) can claim a Section 80CCD deduction.

 Section 80CCD deduction of income tax act allows individuals (between the age of 18-60 years) to avail of tax deduction against any contribution made towards the Pension Scheme of the Central Government, National Pension Scheme (NPS), or Atal Pension Yojna (APY).